alphagov/govuk-developer-docs/source/manual/taxonomy.html.md

 The relationship between a page and a taxon is persisted in the publishing-api "links hash".
 For example, see the [taxons link in the content item for this guidance document][example-guidance].

 ## 3. Accessing the taxonomy

+The top level taxons are associated with the GOV.UK home page through the `root_taxons` link type.

 This is the content item for the top-level "Education" taxon: